ciaraosull/project-2-Whack-A-Mole/README.md

 ## Testing

-*   Methods such as testing by clicking, hovering and Chrome Developer Tools during this project's development were used test for bugs in the HTML, CSS and JS code.
+*   Methods such as testing by clicking, hovering and Chrome Developer Tools during this project's development were used to test for bugs in the HTML, CSS and JS code.
 The Elements section was used for the HTML & CSS.
 The Console was used to check the JS.
 Any errors or warnings were fixed as they appeared.
-Use of console.log() and alert() as the code was written helped check everything was behaving as expected and functions such as random whole numbers or random holes were being generated correctly.
+Use of console.log() and for click events, alert(), were used as the code was written helped check everything was behaving as expected and functions such as random whole numbers or random holes were being generated correctly.

 *   After each function was written it was tested using these methods mentioned above before moving on.
 This helped keep tracking down issues and bugs to a minimum.

 *   After deployment all features were checked on laptop, mobile (Samsung Galaxy & iPhone 8).
 The site was sent to peers to check from their devices that all features functioned correctly and feedback on responsiveness and functionality was positive across all devices checked such as PC, Laptop, Tablets and Mobiles (Android & IOS).
 The website was checked on Chrome, Firefox and Edge.
-It was also check by a user in Internet Explorer 7.
-(Click here for issue 3 [below](#internet-explorer-7-background-colour) in the Interesting Issues, Bugs Found & Fixed section).
+It was also check by a user in Internet Explorer 7.  (see issue 3 Background Colour in the Interesting Issues, Bugs Found & Fixed section).

 *   The About button was tested to ensure it changed colour on hover and that it functioned on click to open the How to Play Modal Box.